 Ricotta Lemon Cake

-- Preheat the oven to 375°F.* Line the bottoms of 3 6-inch cake pans with parchment paper and grease with baking spray, unsalted butter, or neutral oil.
+- Preheat the oven to 375°F. Line the bottoms of three 6-inch cake pans with parchment paper and grease with baking spray or neutral oil.

-- In a large bowl, add the sugar and lemon zest.
-Use your fingertips to rub the two ingredients together until the lemon sugar is very fragrant and starting to clump together a bit, about 60 seconds.
+- Add the sugar and lemon zest to a large bowl.
+Use your fingertips to 'rub' the two ingredients together until the lemon zest releases its oils and the lemon sugar is very fragrant, about 60 seconds.

 - In a medium bowl, whisk together the flour, baking powder, and salt.
 Set aside.